Why Revolutionizing Farming Should Be the Next Space Race

 If we can tackle private space travel, imagine what we could do for one of the most crucial problems here on Earth.

-I’m talking about production.
+I’m talking about food production.

-We could localize supply chains all over the planet — taking a bite out of world hunger and solving massive problems to combat climate change.
+We could localize supply chains all over the planet — taking a bite out of world hunger and solving massive sustainability problems to combat climate change.

 Sure, space is cool, but here’s why I hope the next generation of dreamers focus on how to future-proof the way we farm.